App Development: User Guide

 The WEB-APPLICATION Node

 The front-end applications are added to the extension project.
-Multiple front-end applications can be created in the same project.
-However, multiple extension projects can be created for each front-end application.
+Multiple front-end applications can be created in the same project; and, multiple extension projects can be created for each front-end application.

 A related node in your schema - APP-COMMONS - contains those parts of your application which are reused across applications.
 Examples are styles, components and assets.